 Both brands offer a feature of indicators in case of product replacement.
 Replacing filters is important when necessary.
 Using the same screen for too long can knock down its function.

 The PUR pitchers have a light indicator that shows when the filter needs replacement.
-The Brita, whereas, has a label on it, which also explains when to replace.
+The Brita, whereas, has a label on it, which also explains when to replace it.

-Kefir is a fermented beverage made by kefir grains.
+Kefir is a fermented beverage made from kefir grains.
 It tastes like yogurt.